The Lear Educational Center is frequently asked the following questions

 Do we need to come to you with testing or do you do the testing?

 If your child has never been tested and you do not have any formal testing from the school or your child is not yet of school age we will be happy to perform the necessary testing or refer you to another specialist.

 Many of our students do come to us with testing from schools in the form of PSSAs or other standardized tests.
 In some cases parents have had their children tested by other specialized professionals.
 The more examples of your child’s work and past assessments you have the better prepared we will be to determine what programs will best help your child be successful.

 Some parents come only with a hunch that their child has a problem.
 We will work together to determine what problems may exist and then determine what we can offer to you meet your goals.

-Do we have to pay for you to test for again if we have recent tests?
+Do we have to pay for you to test again if we have recent test results?

 No. In most cases the testing you come with will be enough.
 We will test for baseline skills in the student’s first session but his is the first part of every program on the first day it is started.
 Base line skill testing is necessary to determine how much progress is being made and in how much time.